 Visitors should consider visiting during Carnival, which occurs at different time periods on each island.
 It's both a holiday festival and celebration of national pride.
 There are pageants, J'ouvert music (calypso-type music), food fairs, and street parties.

 The few weeks before Christmas are filled with bargain rates on hotels and airfares.
 Many resorts cater to families looking to spend the holidays together, and it's easy to find local Christmas celebrations regardless of where you travel.
-Holiday cruises to the Caribbean are very popular.
+Holiday cruises to the Caribbean are also very popular.

 Events to check out: